andreaporotti/smart-admin-search/README.md

 Please note: by default the plugin data is kept after uninstall.
 You can choose to delete all data going to *Settings* -> *Smart Admin Search* and enabling data removal on uninstall.

 ## Changelog

+**1.3.0 [2022-01-01]**

+- Added search for Media with image preview.
+- Added an option to display the url of each result, which was always visible.
+Starting with this version, the url is hidden by default.
+- For pages and posts results, these actions will be triggered on result selection, according to the user permissions: "edit item" or "view item" or "show a message if no access to the item is allowed".
+- Small changes to the results style.

 **1.2.0 [2021-12-17]**